top of page

 Tooth sensitivity: teeth can become sensitive during the period when you are using the bleaching solution.
 In most cases, the sensitivity is temporary and should lessen once the treatment is finished.

-Soft tissue irritation: Some people also experience some soft tissue irritation that can be caused by a tray not fitting properly, or from solution that may come in contact with the tissues.
+Soft tissue irritation: Some people also experience some soft tissue irritation that can be caused by a tray not fitting properly, or from a solution that may come in contact with the tissues.